SteadBytes/ai-nanodegree/term-2/L5-deep-neural-networks/local-minimum.md

 Anticipatory update prevents moving too fast &rarr; increased responsiveness.

-Updates adapte to the slope of the error function &rarr; speed up Gradient Descent.
+Updates adapt to the slope of the error function &rarr; speed up Gradient Descent.

 See [Optimizers](./optimizers.md) notes for futher detail and solutions to gradient descent problems.